Sandra Doorley

 Sandra Doorley is an American attorney.
 She was the District Attorney of Monroe County, New York from 2012 until 2025.
 She took office in January 2012, succeeding Michael Charles Green.
 Doorley is the first woman to serve as Monroe County District Attorney.
-As of 2015, Doorley is a registered Republican.
+Doorley changed political parties twice over the course of her career, beginning as a Republican, registering as a Democrat in 2009, and then returning to the Republican party in 2015.
+Following a 2024 viral video that showed her invoking her position in an attempt to avoid a speeding ticket, Doorley was investigated and censured by both Monroe County and New York State ethics boards.
+She retired in August of 2025 without completing her final term.

 Education

 Doorley obtained a bachelor's degree from the University at Albany and received her Juris Doctor degree from Syracuse University.

 Career

 Before becoming district attorney, Doorley was a prosecutor in the Monroe County District Attorney's Office for approximately 20 years.

 In November 2011, Doorley was elected Monroe County District Attorney, defeating Republican candidate Bill Taylor.
 She was sworn in on December 30, 2011 at the Rochester Girls and Boys Club.
 Michael Charles Green (whom she succeeded) joined Doorley's office as an advisor, but departed in February 2012 for another position.
 She is the first woman to hold the office of District Attorney in Monroe County.

 In 2015, Doorley switched her party affiliation to the Republican Party.
 "Don't judge me by the political party that I'm affiliated with," she said.
 "Look at the work that I've done".
 Doorley was re-elected in 2015, 2019, and 2023.

-On August 1, 2025, Doorley announced her retirement effective August 31.
+Despite previously indicating that she intended to complete her term, Doorley announced her retirement on August 1, 2025, effective August 31.
+Governor Hochul appointed her successor, Irondequoit judge Brian Green, to the District Attorney office the following month.